jhudsl/OTTR_Quizzes/getting_started.md

 In the upper right of this screen, click `Use this template` and follow the steps to set up your course's GitHub repository.

 Name your repository fill in a short description (If this is an ITCR course, start the repo name with `ITCR_`).

-_Trigger the workflow to set up the Github issues that you can use to guide your set up of this course_:
-- Go to `Actions` > under `Workflows` click on `Issue Filer`.
-- Where it says `This workflow has a workflow_dispatch event trigger.` click `Run workflow` and then click the green button that says `Run workflow`.
-- Now if you go to `Issues` you will see issues filed that you can follow to set up the new course!

-Now you are ready to make quizzes!

 ## Linking to your _Bookdown Github repository